-I can honestly say its a lot better then any Francese I’ve had.
+I can honestly say it’s a lot better than any Francese I’ve had.
 So lemony and fresh tasting!

 Chicken Marsala is my favorite food and I have really missed it since we’ve gone Paleo.
 This is a very easy yummy version.

 Italian wedding soup is a tradition in my family for all holidays.
 This paleo adaptation is just as yummy!

 This little bitesize Caprese skewers are quick to assemble and beautiful on a tray.

 Like the classic combination of melon and prosciutto?
 Then you’ll love this main-course pasta salad.

 Pesto has always been a big “love” of mine.
 This Paleo friendly recipe scratches that itch.